withdave/qlik-sense-object-id-grabber/README.md

 Browsers
 * Chrome 63

 ## Known issues
 * The DIV I've picked to identify the object sometimes also selects blank space.
 I need to repoint this to use a different ID or class.
+* The z-index was increased from 2 to 99999 to counter interactions with the Qlik Sense context menu.
+This causes overlaps when expanding objects to full screen and needs to be reduced.

 ## Notes
 * The bookmarklet was generated using an online tool: https://mrcoles.com/bookmarklet/